Summarized View: Indexed Universal Life.

 - Protective Life GIUL.
 Great guaranteed IUL.
 We can get guaranteed DB out to age 100 or close and still have the benefit of participating in the index.
 Protective also offers a decent LTC rider and can annuitize the death benefit payout if the client so desires.
-Their latest living benefit rider allows one to guarantee the death benefit to 95 lowering the cost of insurance significantly.
+Protective's latest living benefit rider allows one to guarantee the death benefit to 95 lowering the cost of insurance significantly.
 If the client goes on claim, the death benefit is still paid out.
 Protective Life also provide great sales ideas at www.sellwhatmatters.com.

 - American National – good IUL, great living benefits.
 ANICO IUL Brochure - 24 Pages.